mattermost/docs/source/install/prod-docker.rst

        sudo service docker start
        newgrp docker

 2. **Install Docker Compose** using `the online guide <https://docs.docker.com/compose/install/>`__.
 You have to download the latest release from `Docker Compose Github's page <https://github.com/docker/compose/releases/>`__ and put the binary on your :code:`/usr/local/bin` folder.
-Usually, you can use the following command, replacing :code:`$dockerComposeVersion` by the Docker Compose version to install :
+Usually, you can use the following command, replacing :code:`$dockerComposeVersion` with the Docker Compose version to install :

    .. code:: bash